+Cala Millor is a modern, purpose-built holiday resort with all the facilities for a great stay and is the largest resort on the east coast of Mallorca.
 Most of the resorts along the rugged east coast have evolved around small inlets and coves.
-However this is not really the case with Cala Millor, whose names means in English ‘Better bay’ and this is for an obvious reason.
+However, this is not really the case with Cala Millor, whose name means in English ‘better bay’ and this is for an obvious reason.

-Cala Millor is predominantly a family resort but there is also a lot of nightlife for those looking for late night bars and clubs.
+Cala Millor is predominantly a family resort but there is also a lot of nightlife for those looking for late-night bars and clubs.

 Fantasy Park is ideal family fun.
 It is mainly a children’s play area and has a bouncy castle, bungee trampolines, and go-karts amongst other attractions.
 It is found opposite the Sportsman bar by the middle of the beach area.
-Many rides cost a euro a time but some are a little more.
+Many rides cost a Euro a time but some are a little more.

 Albatros Diving is a Gold Palm PADI 5 Star, i.e. this diving school has the highest quality certificates.
-It is an official diving center and air tank filling station also with visual equipment inspection status.
+It is an official diving centre and air tank filling station also with visual equipment inspection status.

 There are offices for Sa Coma and S’Illot in the Hotel Club Blau Mediterraneo in Sa Coma.
 For Porto Cristo Nova or Cala Mandia there is an office in the Blau Punta Reina Resort.

 There are 4 golf courses within twenty minutes of Cala Millor.
-These are Canyamel, Capdepera, Pula and Son Servera.
+These are Canyamel, Capdepera, Pula, and Son Servera.
 Pula and Son Servera are the nearest being within ten minutes.

 Son Servera Golf is Mallorca’s second oldest club and an 18 hole members club.
 However green fees are offered on their website for 9 or 18 holes.

 Capdepera Golf is set in verdant Mallorcan countryside and offers reasonable green fees when discounts are taken advantage of.
 The 15th hole on the course has been repeatedly voted by Mallorca Magazine as the most beautiful golf hole on Mallorca.
-The course was designed by Dan Maples a famous US Architect.
+The course was designed by Dan Maples, a famous US Architect.

-Canyamel Golf is a par 73, 18 hole course set in beautiful country side and proves a golfing challenge.
+Canyamel Golf is a par 73, 18 hole course set in beautiful countryside and proves a golfing challenge.
 The club has a full range of golf equipment and services on offer and has green fees for 9 or 18 holes.

-There are another two courses a little bit further; an 18 hole at 24km/15miles away Vall d’or Golf and a 9 hole La Reserva Rotana Golf at 17km/10.5miles away.
+There are another two courses a little bit further; an 18 hole at 24km/15miles away Vall d’Or Golf and a 9 hole La Reserva Rotana Golf at 17km/10.5miles away.

 The courses are in Sa Coma just a couple of minutes from Cala Millor and are on the Safari hotel complex.
 All visitors are welcome and the courses are open from May to October, they are free for guests staying at the hotel.

 This headland at the south of the beach is an official nature reserve between Sa Coma and Cala Millor.
 This area is ideal for gentle and relatively small walks of a few km/miles.
 There are great views of Mallorcan nature and panoramic views of the headland and either coast.
-There are well established tracks to take which lead to and from Sa Coma in the south and also around the headland and to a central watchtower where it’s possible to climb up and even get refreshments.
+There are well-established tracks to take which lead to and from Sa Coma in the south and also around the headland and to a central watchtower where it’s possible to climb up and even get refreshments.